Interactive Multimedia Report (IMR)

 Figure 1:52.1-1: IMR Actor Diagram

 Table 1:52.1-1 lists the transactions for each actor directly involved in the IMR Profile.
-To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).
+To claim compliance with this profile, an actor SHALL support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

 Table 1:52.1-1: IMR Profile - Actors and Transactions